esper-io/dev-docs/docs/home/console.md

 On devices using Android 9.0 and above, the Esper Console will establish a secure connection with the device, and the device’s screen will be streamed to the Console.
 On devices Android 8.1 and earlier, users would see a permission prompt requesting permission for the remote session unless the device is Supervisor enabled.
+Remote Control is enabled for all users.

 Once the remote view request is allowed, a secure connection will be established, and the device’s screen will be streamed to the Console.